Organizing Your Team

 Traffic controller: This person is essentially the Startup Week project manager, helping the team stay on schedule.
 There are also some administrative duties as well as assisting in task delegation, scheduling meetings, and sharing meeting notes.

 Volunteer lead: This person is the main point of contact for all volunteers before and during your Startup Week.
 The volunteer lead is responsible for outlining and filling the necessary assignments for the week.
 Depending on the size of the event, you will likely need around 50 volunteers per day.
-We discuss volunteer management in a separate section.

 Logistics and catering lead: This person is a good planner and problem solver, and manages all the moving parts of the week.
 They also coordinate food and beverage as needed and help source supplies for multiple venues, such as additional furniture, AV equipment, and more.

 Venues lead: With Startup Week needing multiple venues of varying sizes, you’ll need someone to be responsible for securing and managing the venues.
 They will also be the main point of contact for venue hosts during the week.